-Frequency/market practice: fairly common, subject to competition law restrictions ('gun-jumping').
+Frequency/market practice: Fairly common, subject to competition law restrictions ('gun-jumping').

-Is there broad access to books, records, management between signing and closing?
+Is there broad access to books, records and management between signing and closing?

-Frequency/market practice: rarely; but not unseen either.
-There are competition law issues around potential 'gun-jumping'.
+Frequency/market practice: Rarely broad access, but often more tailored access to prepare closing and transition.
+There can be competition law issues around potential 'gun-jumping.'